eric-brechemier/how-i-replaced-skype-with-twilio/README.md

 - your-sip-domain stands for the custom SIP subdomain that you created

-* you can now close your computer and call your Twilio number from a regular phone to test the voicemail.
+* you can now close your computer and call your Twilio number from a regular phone to test the voicemail

 ## Limitations